csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 </center>
 <br>

-Same as the markov process, a definition of markov sequence is determined by a probability distribution of one-step ago.
-The formula of markov sequence $X(k)$ by using probability density function and image of markov sequence is :
+Similarly to the Markov process, the definition of a Markov sequence is determined by the probability distribution of one step prior.
+The formula for the Markov sequence $X(k)$ using the probability density function and an image of the Markov sequence is:

 <center>